Apr 12, 2026

 The Risograph occupies a strange middle ground.
 It looks like a photocopier.
 It behaves like a screen printer.
 And it thinks like neither.

-The remarkable thing is that Riso artists don’t fight this.
+The remarkable thing is that Riso artists don‘t fight this.
 They design around it.
-They use a technique called trapping—extending colour slightly beyond outlines so that any shift is absorbed rather than exposed.
-They treat the machine’s imprecision not as a flaw to be corrected but as a collaborator with its own opinions.
+There‘s a technique called trapping—extending colour slightly beyond outlines so that any shift is absorbed rather than exposed.
+The machine‘s imprecision becomes a collaborator with its own opinions.

-There’s a design philosophy buried in that trade-off.
-The best work made on a Risograph carries the evidence of its own making—the registration drift, the ink variation, the slightly unexpected colour where two translucent layers overlap.
-It is, in the truest sense, a record of a process rather than just an outcome.
+The best Riso work carries the evidence of its own making.
+The registration drift, the ink variation, the unexpected colour where two translucent layers overlap.
+It‘s a record of a process, not just an outcome.

 The detail that stopped me mid-research: RISO means “ideal” in Japanese.